-Doctor's Notes on Myelin Sheath and Multiple Sclerosis (MS)
+Doctor's Notes on Myelin Sheath Damage in MS

 Myelin sheaths are coatings (nerve insulators) that protect and insulate nerve cells; it is a fatty material containing proteins – the coating prevents nerve impulses from entering and/or escaping the nerve except at their appropriate sites.
-In multiple sclerosis, myelin sheaths are disrupted or destroyed leaving nerves unprotected and obtaining and/or sending nerve pulses inappropriately or not getting or sending any.
+In multiple sclerosis (MS), myelin sheaths are disrupted or destroyed leaving nerves unprotected and obtaining and/or sending nerve pulses inappropriately or not getting or sending any.
 Over time, scar formation (sclerosis) occurs that further disrupts nerve signals.
-Myelin sheath damage in multiple sclerosis may vary in people, but usually produce one or more of the following signs and symptoms: Weakness and fatigue, vision problems, walking and balance problems, libido problems, pain, bowel and bladder problems cognition problems and various emotional changes like mood swings, irritability, uncontrollable crying or laughing.
+Myelin sheath damage in multiple sclerosis may vary in people, but usually produce one or more of the following signs and symptoms:

-The cause of myelin sheath damage and destruction is the body’s immune system that inappropriately attack the sheaths (likely the protein[s] in myelin) and expose the nerves fibers so they cannot function normally.
+The cause of myelin sheath damage and destruction is the body’s immune system that inappropriately attacks the sheaths (likely the protein[s] in myelin) and exposes the nerve fibers so they cannot function normally.
 Scar formation further disrupts nerve signals.

 Multiple Sclerosis (MS) : Test Your Medical IQ QuizQuestion

 What kind of disease is multiple sclerosis?See Answer